B-Cameron0/BrentCameron-MADA-analysis3/code/readme.md

-This folder contains a basic processing and analysis code respectively, to best follow the data cleaning and analysis please run the processing script followed by the analysis script.
-Please note that a basic exploratory data analysis can also be found in the analysis_code folder
+Two analysis scripts can be found in the analysis_code_module_9_exercise sub folder and the Module_11_Exercise sub folder respectively.

+The basic analysis code can be found in the analysis_code sub folder, but all further examination of the data can be found in the module 9 and module 11 subfolders.